RBhoure0102/Restaurant-Data-Analysis/README.md

 # Restaurant-Data-Analysis

-This project performs exploratory data analysis on a restaurant dataset to uncover trends in customer preferences, restaurant ratings, cuisine popularity, and geographic distribution.
-It includes data cleaning, preprocessing, and visualization steps to reveal insights such as factors affecting ratings and popular cuisine types.
-The analysis is implemented using Python libraries like pandas, numpy, matplotlib, and seaborn.
+This project performs exploratory data analysis on a restaurant dataset to uncover trends in customer preferences, cuisine popularity, restaurant ratings, price ranges, and geographic distribution.
+It involves data cleaning, preprocessing, and visualization to identify patterns such as top cuisines, high-performing cities, relationships between price and services, and factors associated with higher ratings.
+The analysis is implemented using Python libraries such as pandas, numpy, matplotlib, and seaborn.

 # Restaurant Data Analysis Level 1